 16 Creative Ways to Use PebbleGo in the Classroom

 As part of your daily class activities, create a class role, “PebbleGo Fact Finder.”
 That student should find something interesting in PebbleGo to share with the class.
-It could be something that was just interesting to the student, or it could be a whole-class activity where the student creates a question and the rest of the class tries to see if they can guess the answer.
-If you have one-to-one or multiple devices, you could have the students race to see who can locate the answer first, or race against the class—timing how long it takes the entire class to successfully find the answer.
-Example question: “What is on the back of the great seal of the United States?”
-(Answer found in Social Studies module-U.S. Symbols-Great Seal)
+It could be something that was just interesting to the student, or it could be a whole-class activity where the student creates a question and the rest of the class tries to see if they can find the answer together.
+If you have one-to-one or multiple devices, you could have the students race to see who can locate the answer first, or time how long it takes the entire class to successfully find the answer.
+To get things started, try out this example question: “What is on the back of the great seal of the United States?”
+(Hint: Check out the Social Studies module!)

 PebbleGo is an excellent choice for free reading time.
-Students can just follow their interests or find out more about the subject of a book they are reading.
-If they start in PebbleGo, have them write down a topic that interests them.
-At library time, have them search for a book to read about that subject.
-This is an especially effective technique for reluctant readers.
-For example, a boy might get turned on to the dinosaurs or space articles he finds in PebbleGo.
-Have the media specialist connect him with a book next time in the library.
+Students can follow their interests, or find out more about the subject of a book they are reading.
+Have students write down a topic that interests them.
+At library time, or when students have some free time, have them search for an article to read about that subject.
+Or, if they discover an article in PebbleGo that interests them, then encourage them to search for a library book that fits into their interests.
+This is an especially effective technique for reluctant readers, because they are choosing what they want to read about.

 Each article in PebbleGo has 5 tabs of information.
 Create a simple graphic organizer with 5 shapes to fill in.
 Direct students to fill in the shapes with one fact from each tab.
 When they finish, have them create a 5-box comic strip with illustrations for each of the 5 facts they found.